Wimbledon, it feels like old times

 Haas simply rolls his eyes whenever he's asked about his age.
 Or his injuries.
 When someone's been around as long as he has, everything hurts.

-"If you still have the desire and the will to do well, you have a lot more experience and wisdom probably in your late 20s, early 30s," Haas said.
+"If you still have the desire and the will to do well, you have a lot more experience and wisdom probably in your late 20s, early 30s, that you might not have had when you were in your early 20s," Haas said.
 "So maybe that's a reason as well."

 AP Tennis Writer Howard Fendrich and AP freelancer Sandra Harwitt contributed to this report.